Kalkumo

 Taxi / Ridehail€2.20/km

-Public transit€86/mo
+Public transit€63/mo

 Which transport mode is best in Berlin?

-For most Berliners, the Deutschlandticket at €86/month (standard) or the proposed €49 flat rate is the clear winner for daily commutes under 15 km.
+For most Berliners, the Deutschlandticket at €63/month is the clear winner for daily commutes under 15 km.
 The city's flat topology and dedicated cycling infrastructure make bike commuting a zero-cost alternative for many.

 Carsharing shines for weekend trips and IKEA runs where transit is impractical.
-At €0.35/km, a 40 km round trip costs €14 — far cheaper than a taxi (€88) or keeping a car for occasional use.
+At €0.40/km, a 40 km round trip costs €16 — far cheaper than a taxi (€88) or keeping a car for occasional use.

 Car ownership in Berlin is penalised by scarce and expensive parking (€80–150/month in central districts), diesel zone restrictions, and the planned expansion of the environmental zone.
 Leasing becomes attractive for those who need a car regularly but want to avoid maintenance surprises.

-Calculate your exact costs in Berlin
+Calculate your mobility costs

 Answer 3 questions — get a personalised recommendation